jbcodeforce/aws-studies/docs/serverless/lambda.md

 * Lambda functions always operate from an AWS-owned VPC.
 By default, the function has the full ability to make network requests to any public internet address — this includes access to any of the public AWS APIs.
 Only enable our functions to run inside the context of a private subnet in our VPC, when we need to interact with a private resource located in a private subnet.
 * AWS Lambda automatically monitors Lambda functions and reports metrics through Amazon CloudWatch.
 To help us monitoring the code as it executes, Lambda automatically tracks the number of requests, the latency per request, and the number of requests resulting in an error and publishes the associated metrics.
 We can leverage these metrics to set custom alarms.
 * To reuse code in more than one function, consider creating a Layer and deploying it there.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+* Lambda support versioning and we can maintain one or more versions of our lambda function.
+* Each lambda function has a unique ARN.
+* Lambda also supports Alias for each of the functions.
+Lambda alias is a pointer to a specific lambda function version.
+Alias enables you to promote new lambda function versions to production and if you need to rollback a function, you can simply update the alias to point to the desired version.
+Event source needs to use Alias ARN for invoking the lambda function.

 ## Criteria to use lambda.